-This brilliant Japanese Maple cultivar will truly stop anyone who passes by in their tracks.
-Can be grown as the focal point in your yard – a true statement piece!
+This brilliant acer palmatum Japanese Maple cultivar will truly stop anyone who passes by in their tracks.
+The acer palmatum Bloodgood tree should be grown as the focal point in your yard – a true statement piece!

-The Bloodgood prefers full sun to partial shade and mildly acidic, well-drained soil for best results.
-Watering is key to ensuring that your Bloodgood properly establishes it’s root system upon initial growth in the first year.
+The tree prefers full sun to part shade and slightly acidic, well-drained soil conditions for best results.
+Watering is key to ensuring that your Bloodgood Japanese maple tree properly establishes it’s root system upon initial growth in the first year.
 Soil moisture should stay damp but no wet feet.
-This tree has a slow to moderate growth rate of 1-2 feet per year.
-Can’t be grown in the hot summer heat so plant in partly shade if you have hot summers.

 Acer palmatum artropurpureum